DATA-TRAC/consumer-complaint-response/README.md

      * `pip install pandas-gbq`
    * Go to Google BigQuery and create a project
      * Copy and run the 'long-SQL queries found in `big_wrangle.py` in [Google BigQuery](https://cloud.google.com/bigquery/public-data)
-       * Click on 'Go to Datasets in Cloud Marketplace' and search for 'CFPB' or 'complain' and view the dataset to open a quick sql prompt to query in
+       * Click on 'Go to Datasets in Cloud Marketplace' and search for 'CFPB' or 'complain' and view the dataset to open a quick SQL prompt to query in
      * Save each result as a BigQuery table in your project
        * You can look in `big_wrangle.py` for what I named my project, database, and tables
      * Edit and save the 'small-SQL query variables found in `big_wrangle.py` to the respective table names in your BigQuery project using this format: `FROM 'database. table'` and edit the 'project_ID' variable to your project's ID
    * Run final_notebook
      * It may ask for authentication when it tries to query Google BigQuery
      * Try to run again if it stopped for authentication
-   * This will run through the longer pathway of getting the datasets from the source and merging/clean/prep
+   * This will run through the longer pathway of getting the datasets from the source and merging/cleaning/prep
      * It will probably take a while (millions of rows, +2GB), hence I do not recommend

 ---